cyberbotics/webots/docs/reference/lidar.md

 #### Rotating Lidar

 A lidar is said rotating if its `type` field is set to 'rotating'.
-In that case, the node inserted in the `rotatingHead` rotates along the Y axis at the frequency defined in the `defaultFrequency` field.
+In that case, the node inserted in the `rotatingHead` rotates along the y-axis at the frequency defined in the `defaultFrequency` field.
 This rotation starts as soon as the lidar is enabled.
-The internal depth camera is attached to this node and is therefore also rotating along the Y axis.
+The internal depth camera is attached to this node and is therefore also rotating along the y-axis.

 > **Note**: The internal depth camera is using a horizontal field of view defined in the `fieldOfView` field, but since it is rotating, the actual field of view is 2 * &pi;.